 Since that day, we’ve bought a few more Dune mugs and a couple wonderfully cute Pebble Hanging Air Planters that hang in our home, (and that we’ve gifted to friends).
 We love watching Slip Clayware’s work evolve on instagram and seeing the new designs they come out with.

 On a recent trip back to New York City, I got the chance to meet up with Andrea and Kristin and ask them a few more questions about their business and craft.
-This interview is part of my bigger interview series called, Threads.
+This interview is part of a larger set of interviews with entrepreneurs.
 What started as a hobby for them when they were both looking to get creative outside of their day job, is now almost a full-time gig creating and shipping their pieces worldwide.
 In their other lives, as they like to call them, Andrea works in marketing and Kristin is an architect.

 Use 3 words to describe your vision & philosophy of your work.